omlad93/Computer_Communication/README.md

 In this way each solution can be built and debugged independently but code can still be shared.
 The main project (due to our definition) is `noisy_channel` but it can be configured differently.

-## Initialization Process on Visual Studio Code
+## Initialization Process on Visual Studio
 In order to be able to build the  `solution` properly, make sure to follow this steps:
 * add `Ws2_32.lib` to `Linker->Input->Additional Dependencies`
 * add `_CRT_SECURE_NO_WARNINGS;_WINSOCK_DEPRECATED_NO_WARNINGS;` to `C/C++->Preprocessor->Preprocessor Definitions` to avoid VS C limitations.